Healthdirect Free Australian health advice you can count on.

 What is eye strain?

 Eye strain is common.
 It happens when you use your eyes to concentrate on something for a long time.
-Lots of things can cause eye strain, but there are actions you can take to prevent it too.
+Lots of things can cause eye strain.
+There are things you can do to prevent it.
+Eye strain is uncomfortable, but it usually goes away if you rest your eyes.

 • a burning sensation in your eyes